 Pocket reduction surgery involves folding back your gums and removing harmful bacteria between your gums and teeth, before reattaching the gums back in their rightful position.

 Bone grafting involves using transplanted bone to repair and rebuild damaged bone.
 This is necessary so that your teeth have the adequate support structure it needs to be firmly in place.

 Get Treatment For Gum Disease Now…

 If you’re showing signs of gum disease, this must get treated as soon as possible to avoid your oral health becoming gradually worse.

 Gum health is vital for a strong and healthy smile.
-If you’re showing signs and you’re unsure of what to do next to treat gum disease, contact your local dentist as soon as you can to get the best treatment advice.
+If you’re showing signs and you’re unsure of what to do next to treat gum disease, local dentist in Quakers Hill as soon as you can to get the best treatment advice.